hoanguyen-agilityio/practice-react/practice-two/README.md

   - User can search for products
   - User can view the products added to the cart and the amount to pay after clicking on the cart
   - User can click the checkout button to go to the Cart page to complete the ordering process
+  - User can see header
+  - User can see footer
+  - Users can see the sidebar
 - Product detail page
   - User can view details of a product
   - User can choose the quantity to order